 We often set these monstrous and intimidating goals for ourselves and forget that a million smaller goals need to be achieved before the big one can happen.

-Plan a daily activity
+Plan a daily activity that you want to do

 Again, this doesn’t need to be a big thing.
 Small steps are the most reliable ones.
 So if you want to make knitting in bed your activity for the day – that’s okay!